 Malaysia continues to face challenges as it strives to become a prosperous, developed country.
-These challenges include ongoing ethnic and religious tensions (see p.
-8 of Religion and Spirituality) and a fragile political climate with growing political opposition (see p.
-6 of Political and Social Relations).
-In addition, Malaysia's limited human rights protections, as in the case of opposition leader and new PM Anwar Ibrahim (see p.
-6 of Political and Social Relations), provide opportunity for politically motivated judicial harassment.
+These challenges include ongoing ethnic and religious tensions (see Religion and Spirituality) and a fragile political climate with growing political opposition (see Political and Social Relations).
+In addition, Malaysia's limited human rights protections, as in the case of opposition leader and new PM Anwar Ibrahim (see Political and Social Relations), provide opportunity for politically motivated iudicial harassment.